shoebot/shoebot/doc/source/cli_flags.rst

 .. data:: --disable-background-thread, -dt

    Don't run code in a background thread.
+This option is only useful if running on OSX turns up issues.

 .. data:: --verbose, -V

    Show internal error information in tracebacks.

+.. data:: --args <ARGS>, -a <ARGS>

+  Pass arguments to bot.
+[TODO: explain better]